 NQF currently provides various educational resources for stakeholders involved in the CDP.
 This includes virtual meetings and written materials for committee members, developers and staff.
 At the beginning of each CDP, NQF virtually convenes standing committees for an orientation to the CDP and an overview of the measure evaluation criteria.
-Prior to all committee calls and meetings, committee co-chairs meet with NQF staff to assist in anticipating questions and identifying additional information that may be useful to the committee.
+Prior to all committee calls and meetings, committee co-chairs meet with NQF staff to identify potential concerns and additional information that may be useful to the committee.
 In addition, NQF convenes measure developers on monthly webinars to provide educational and informational updates on ongoing NQF activities.
-NQF also conducts bimonthly internal staff training and education sessions that focuses on the CDP.
+NQF also conducts bimonthly internal staff training and education sessions that focus on the CDP.